 Are IWC watches better than Jaeger LeCoultre watches?
 Is JLC more prestigious than IWC?
 These are pressing questions in watch collector circles that we look to clarify once and for all.
-In a world of Rolex and Richard Mille knockoffs, IWC and Jaeger are some of the few fine watchmakers that catch a collector’s fancy.
+In a world of Rolex vs Richard Mille knockoffs, IWC and Jaeger are some of the few fine watchmakers that catch a collector’s fancy.

 History and Target Market

 International Watch Co. (or IWC Schaffhausen)

 IWC was founded in 1868 – 154 years ago – by a renowned Boston watchmaker and engineer, Florentine Ariosto Jones, who had a vision of fusing swiss horology with American technology to create masterpieces.
 Jones established IWC’s headquarters in Schaffhausen to enjoy the cheap overhead costs and abundant skilled workforce in Switzerland at the time.

 The eponymous Jones caliber helped IWC establish its reputation in the early years of the company’s existence.
 This company produced its first pocket watch that evolved into its first wristwatch in 1885.
 The watches may look familiar at first glance, but you should know that they are not comparable to other high-end models you have seen.